ballerkobe808/invest/README - 3 PURCHASE PROCESS.md

    Things to add to the purchase agreement:

    1. Subject to Home Inspection
-   2. Subject to Lender erms
+   2. Subject to Lender Terms (Note: dont put too many subject tos and scare the seller away)
    3. Get a list of things that will stay w the property (Refrigerator, Stove, etc).
 Be as Comprehensive as possible.
    4. Seller to cover 2% of closing costs.
 (2% is max for inv property, 6% for FHA)
    5. Ernest money to hold the property usually